Fall On-Campus Interview Program

 The University of Wisconsin Law School and Marquette University Law School jointly host the Wisconsin Public Interest Interview Program (PIIP).
 PIIP is a great opportunity for students to interview with multiple public interest and government employers for either paid or unpaid summer internships or permanent positions after graduation.

 Spring On-Campus Interview Program

 Fall On-Campus Interviews are not the only opportunity students have to interview on campus for Summer and full-time positions.
 The Office of Career and Professional Development will also coordinate a Spring OCI season, which will feature employers from the private, public interest, and government arenas.

 Clinical Interview Program

 Recruitment for summer Clinical positions at UW Law School is run through the OCPD Symplicity system.
 Eleven clinics, including the Center for Patient Partnerships, Consumer Law Clinic, Family Court Clinic, Family Law Project, Immigrant Justice Clinic, Law and Entrepreneurship Clinic, Legal Assistance to Institutionalized Persons, Neighborhood Law Clinic, Oxford Federal Project, Restorative Justice Project, and Wisconsin Innocence Project recruit first and second year students.

-This year’s application deadline is Wednesday, November 25, at 11:50 PM.
-Clinics will invite students for interviews starting on December 4 with possible interviews running through late January.
-The Clinics will extend offers for positions on January 29.
-After an offer is made, you have until March 4 to accept an offer and commit to a clinic or decline it.
-See “Important Details of the Clinical Recruiting Process” for more details.
+This year’s application deadline will soon be determined.
+Clinics will invite students for interviews starting on December 4 with possible interviews running through late January See “Important Details of the Clinical Recruiting Process” for more details.